 Other areas of legal practice are often better remunerated than asylum cases.
-Currently, the fees for asylum cases are 138.86 € an hour (1,359 SEK).
-At the Court level, the legal costs are higher if there is an oral hearing compared to a mere written procedure.
+Currently, the fees for asylum cases are approximately €139 an hour (1,480 SEK, not including VAT).58 At the Court level, the legal costs are higher if there is an oral hearing compared to a mere written procedure but the hourly fee remains the same.

 There are no special requirements for lawyers with regard to their knowledge of asylum and migration law.
 The Parliamentary Ombudsman (JO) has stated in a decision that the Migration Agency is responsible for ensuring that the legal counsel is sufficiently competent for the task in hand, in practice, it can be argued that it is sufficient that they have a law degree in order for them to be appointed by the Migration Agency or the courts.
 The JO has also declared that the Migration Agency should have a system where it monitors and documents the skills and/or deficiencies of legal counsel.
-The previous system - the keeping of a "black list" - was deemed not to meet legal standards.33 Due to JO criticism, the Migration Agency issued an internal instruction in 2017 on qualifications needed in order for the Agency to appoint a person as legal counsel.34
+The previous system - the keeping of a "black list" - was deemed not to meet legal standards.
+59 Due to JO criticism, the Migration Agency issued an internal instruction in 2017 on qualifications needed in order for the Agency to appoint a person as legal counsel.
+60